ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 ### The main() function

-The function ``main`` is a special thread function that is started at system initialization and has the initial priority ``osPriorityNormal``; it is the first thread scheduled by the RTOS.
+The function ``main`` is a special thread function that is started at system initialization and has the initial priority ``osPriorityNormal``; it is the first thread the RTOS schedules.

 ### Thread example